edvinanet/tls-o-matic/README.md

 The main site is at http://www.tls-o-matic.com

+Note: All tests (except the SNI test) are also available on high ports.
+Test 2 runs on port 402 and 60402.
+Documentation needs to be updated.

 About the scripts
 -----------------
 These scripts allow you to make certificates for test purposes.
 The